List of Most Frequently Asked Web Services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - Specify more than one address.

 - Specify any binding information other than address information.

 This article contains all commonly asked questions on web services.
-Although the topic is very vast, but I have covered every section.
-This will help you learning and be answering web services related topics.
+Although the topic is very vast, I have covered every section.
+This will help you in learning and answering web services related topics.